Kolattam: Occurrence

 The dance is usually dedicated to Hindu gods or goddesses.
 The dance is performed during the harvest season and for a fortnight in the Karthigai month of Tamil calendar.
 The dance is often part of village festivities and fairs.

 The dance is practiced in South India predominantly in Tamil Nadu and in Kerala and in other regions with significant Tamil diaspora such as Sri Lanka and Malaysia.
 The dance is performed during religious ceremonies, functions and festivals such as Pongal, generally by women.
 While the proper dance requires technique and skill with intricate movements, it is practiced by amateur dancers as well.

 Variations

 There are different variants such as pinnal kolattam (an intricate form of the kolattam) and chakke kolattam.
 Pinnal kolattam uses ropes instead of sticks.
 Kummiattam is a folk dance similar to Kolattam, with the difference being that hands are used to make sounds while dancing in kummiattam instead of sticks used in the later.
-The dancers form a rhythm by clapping the hands in different postures.
-A similar dance form practiced in Andhra Pradesh and Telangana is known as Kolannalu.
-In Karnataka it is known as Kolata.
+The dancers form a rhythm by clapping the hands in different postures.In Karnataka it is known as Kolata.
 Dandiya Raas practiced in Gujarat and parts of North India uses similar sticks and has some commonalities with kolattam.
 Sometimes, long colored ribbons are used instead of sticks to dance.
 In the recent years, men are also involved in the dance and children often dance in school festivities.